raspberrypi/documentation/faqs/README.md

 ### Is it safe to just pull the power?

 No, not really — you may corrupt your SD card if you do that.
-We recommend issueing the `sudo halt` or `sudo shutdown` command prior to pulling the power.
+We recommend issuing the `sudo halt` or `sudo shutdown` command prior to pulling the power.
 This ensures that any outstanding file transactions are written to the SD card, and that the SD card is no longer 'active'.
 Pulling the power during a SD card transaction can occasionally corrupt the card.

 ### What are the power requirements?